fabric8-launcher/launcher-application/README.md

     * Install minishift and prerequisite projects by following these instructions
         * https://github.com/minishift/minishift#installing-minishift

-    * Check everything works okay by login in to the OpenShift console
+    * Check everything works okay by logging in to the OpenShift console
         * Run `minishift start --memory=4096`
         * Open the URL found in the output of the previous command in a browser.
 You can get the same URL by executing `minishift console --url` as well.
         * Log in with user `developer` and password `developer`